GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 - _are common across several US/UC;_
 - _are not related to US/UC, namely: Audit, Reporting and Security._

-*  Reports generation
 *  All users should be authenticated with a password holding 7 alphanumeric characters.
 *  including 3 capital letters & 2 digits, in order to use the app.
 *  Only Specialist Doctor can access client data
-*  It has a funcionality that notificate the client with the test results, by email and SMS; (page 2)
+*  It has a functionality that notify the client that the result of the test is ready, by email and SMS; (page 2)
 *  Support for generating reports. (page 2)

 ## Usability